Last updated: December 20, 2017

 Picture courtesy of Nicolas

-Another 100mm stereo Jazzland US press, DG on side 2, not on side 1, no AB and no other markings, pressing plant unknown.
+Another 100mm stereo Jazzland US press, DG on side 2, not on side 1, AB hand-etched Side 1, no other markings.
 Nice stereo recording – made in London not US, but US transfer is poor.
 Some Jazzland were pressed by Abbey Manufacturing Corp, NJ (“AB”) and but also others

 Though Abbey were famed for excellent pressings for Prestige in the mid to late Fifties, the consistent bold capitalised handwritten AB found on many Prestige title is of a different hand here in 1961: thin spidery and feint and of lesser engineering and pressing quality, if it is the same Abbey.